(Mobilisations / Rehabilitative Exercise / Electrotherapy)

 (Structural / Cranial-Sacral Therapy / Visceral Release / Babies and Children)

 Osteopathy is patient centred and considers each person as an individual.
 Osteopathy recognises the importance between the structure of the human body and the way it functions.
 It examines this link between the structure and function of the body and how the parts of the body (bones, joints, ligaments, discs, muscles, tendons, nerves and internal organs) work together.
 The osteopath works with the body to create the perfect condition to facilitate the healing process by gentle manipulation of bones, joints and soft tissues to remove restrictions which may be preventing normal mobility, blood flow, nerve supply or muscle activity.
 Advice is commonly given on self-help treatments and long-term management.
-Cranial Osteopathy is also offered for treating babies and children, for conditions such as colic, sleep disturbances, poor moulding, etc.
+Cranial Osteopathy is also offered for babies and children.

 Sports Massage is the management, mobilisation and rehabilitation of soft tissues of the body including muscles, ligaments and tendons.
 There are numerous benefits and effects from sports massage, including softening taut muscular bands, releasing soft tissue tensions and is frequently used before or after your sporting event to minimise the effects of over-training.